mohhef/FindAJob/README.md

 **To run PHP**
 1. Download xampp (v3.2.2) tested
 2. Start the xampp control panel
-3. Make sure Apache and mysql are started
+3. Start Apache and mysql from the control panel
-4. Clone the reprository to xampp/htdocs
+4. Clone the comp-353 reprository to xampp/htdocs
-5. enter 'http://127.0.0.1/comp-353/main/test.php' in your web browser
+5. enter 'http://127.0.0.1/comp-353/main/test.php' in your web browser to test a php script